 Literacy is a focus in all subjects.
-Through teacher collaboration, reading and writing strategies will be reinforced across all of the disciplines.
-Reading skills will be used in reading science textbooks and materials; in social studies textbooks, primary sources, and materials; and in math textbooks and word problems.
+Through teacher collaboration, reading, writing, vocabulary and academic discourse strategies will be reinforced across all of the disciplines.
+Reading skills will be used in reading science materials; in social studies workbooks, primary sources, and materials; and in math curricula and word problems.
 Writing will be stressed in various types of reports, science labs, and explanations of math processes.
 This cross-curricular approach gives students the opportunity to understand that the skills of reading and writing are not limited to English-language arts.